Introduction: Extended Producer Responsibility

 - Connect to the Corpseed team

 - Provide necessary documents for the central pollution control board.

-- We will assign a dedicated consultant, expert in managing the whole process of getting EPR certificate from CPCB
+- We will assign a dedicated consultant, an expert in managing the whole process of getting an EPR certificate from CPCB

 - Our EPR expert will consult you and complete the whole procedure to obtain a certificate for extended producer responsibility.

 - Our expert will draft & file the application with CPCB

 - Our consultant will follows-up with CPCB

-- We will deliver a copy of certificate to you via email and courier
+- We will deliver a copy of the certificate to you via email and courier